Gold Peak: GP Batteries International Limited

-GP Batteries manufactures and markets batteries and battery-related products including primary batteries, rechargeable batteries, portable energy solutions and accessories.
+GP Batteries manufactures and markets batteries and battery-related products including primary batteries, rechargeable batteries and accessories.
 GP Batteries is one of Asia's largest battery manufacturers, supplying battery products to original equipment manufacturers, battery companies as well as consumer retail markets under the GP brand name.

+The company stated its commitment in environmental conservation and roadmap for sustainable operation.
+A number of its manufacturing plants received UL Zero Waste of Landfill Validation, and six plants in Malaysia, Vietnam and China have achieved Gold Level validation; the facility in Tebrau, Malaysia is the first plant in the country to earn this validation.

+GP Energy Tech Limited

+GP Energy Tech is a member of Gold Peak Technology Group and focuses on rechargeable battery design and manufacturing.

+History

+Ningbo Battery

+In 2002, GP Batteries acquired 75% of Zhongyin (Ningbo) Battery Co.
+Ltd, also known as Ningbo Battery and was headquartered in Ningbo, which had a major market presence in China via its Pairdeer brand.
+Through this subsidiary they also own the Voniko brand and additionally use the Sonluk brand.

 Incident

-Workers at GP factories have been routinely exposed to Cadmium dust, an extremely toxic metal used in the manufacture of Nickel-cadmium batteries that can cause kidney failure, lung cancer and bone disease.
+Workers at GP factories have been routinely exposed to dust of cadmium, an extremely toxic metal used in the manufacture of Nickel-cadmium batteries that can cause kidney failure, cancer, and bone disease.
 In 2006 more than 100 female factory workers in southern China attempted to sue their former employers (GP) over suspected cadmium poisoning.

 On 24 August 2010, over a hundred workers protested outside GP's factory in Huizhou.
-GP had promised compensation to workers affected by poisoning but severely reduced the negotiated amount offering a "take it or leave it" situation.
+GP had promised compensation to workers affected by poisoning but severely reduced the negotiated amount, making a "take it or leave it" offer.

 Karin Mak's documentary Red Dust follows female workers fighting for medical care from their former employer, China's GP Batteries factory, after suffering years of cadmium poisoning.